itsanishjain/Blockchain/README.md

 ## Final words

-I know it seems simple but we learn a lot. about Smart Contracts and Dapps. and basics of solodity. there a tones of resource out there so I will try to share them.Thnaks
+I know it seems simple but we learn a lot. about Smart Contracts and Dapps. and basics of solidity. there a tones of resource out there so I will try to share them.Thnaks